-With many transportation projects completed and emerging philosophies related to complete streets and sustainable communities, the SANDAG Board may want to focus additional resources on managing congestion and mobility within the existing roadways through the use of technology and multimodal coordination to optimize capacity-building investments already made.
-Over the last decade, SANDAG invested in technology solutions that use existing infrastructure and leverage under-used capacity across modes of transportation.
-These intelligent transportation systems used technology to build upon conduit, sensors, wireless devices, cellular, and electronics, and allow agencies to actively manage traffic and make real-time decisions to influence traveler behavior.
-Strategies used with these tools include, but are not limited to, advanced local street signal timing and coordination, adaptive freeway ramp metering, dynamic lane reversal, emergency and transit signal priority, bus-only shoulder lanes, and bus queue jumping.
+Over the last decade, SANDAG invested in technology solutions that used existing infrastructure and leveraged under-used capacity across modes of transportation.
+With many transportation projects completed and emerging philosophies related to complete streets and sustainable communities, the SANDAG Board may want to focus additional resources on managing congestion and mobility within the existing roadways through the use of similar technology and multimodal coordination to optimize capacity-building investments already made.
+This technology, known as intelligent transportation systems, build upon conduit, sensors, wireless devices, cellular, and electronics, and allow agencies to actively manage traffic and make real-time decisions to influence traveler behavior.
+Strategies available using these tools include, but are not limited to, advanced local street signal timing and coordination, adaptive freeway ramp metering, dynamic lane reversal, emergency and transit signal priority, bus-only shoulder lanes, and bus queue jumping.